 There are two widespread discrepancies between Bielinksi’s and other Whitehall histories.
 The first regards when the Whitehall officially came to America.
 (Bielinski says the first ones probably arrived with Sir Francis Drake, in 1579, but there is little literature supporting that theory.)
 The second debate is around how the boat got its name.
 According to a 1943 account in The Rudder Magazine, the name originated from the Whitehall Palace on the Thames.
 The more popular theory, and one supported by Howard Chapelle, Smithsonian curator of Maritime history, says the name comes from the boatyard where they were built — on Whitehall Street in New York City.
 Yet there is one central fact on which all tales agree: The rowboat started as a working craft, plying the waters of England, then New England, and finally West Coast harbors to ferry goods and personnel between land and ships.
 Designed for rough handling, the original Whitehalls were heavy and durable for the inevitable beating against pier and ship during the exchange of cargo.

 “As our small band of volunteers sand, and talk about our lives, loves, and work,” says Schuss, who has become a Boatnight regular herself, “it is impossible not to notice the names of the boats.”
 Hand-carved into the back seats of the boats, with gold lettering, many echo the names of beloved, deceased club members and benefactors.
-There is, for example, the Sid Foster, honoring a well-known, 60-year member with numerous local athletic achievements; the John Weiland, named after a wealthy and prominent charter member of the Dolphin Club, whose family in 1885 posthumously commissioned his namesake, our then and current flagship, a six-person rowing barge; or the Dino Landucci, memorializing a former prizefighter, whose hands were so large, one palm was cast in bronze, creating a plaque that stands sentry in the club’s entryway.
+There is, for example, the Sid Foster, honoring a well-known, 60-year member with numerous local athletic achievements; the John Weiland, named after a wealthy and prominent charter member of the Dolphin Club, whose family in 1885 posthumously commissioned, as his namesake, a six-person rowing barge, which later became the club’s flagship vessel; or the Dino Landucci, memorializing a former prizefighter, whose hands were so large, one palm was cast in bronze, creating a plaque that stands sentry in the club’s entryway.

 Standing near the fleet, sipping wine or half naked with swim goggles in hand, club members (called “Dolphins”) regularly delight in telling, and retelling (and retelling) the many stories of these old souls, some of whom were so rugged they swam their great distances before the club even had a sauna.
 The old codgers’ method of warming up: Dry off with newspapers, then build a fire on the beach in a trash can.